rks101/eglinux/README.md

 ## Remote login using ssh

-To login to a server or virtual machine remotely from your own Linux system, you can use ssh:
+To log in to a server or virtual machine remotely from your own Linux system, you can use ssh:
 ```
 ssh remote_username@remote_server_ip_or_name
 ```